skeeks-semenov/yii2-assets-auto-compress/README.md

             'jsFileCompress'                => true,        //Enable compression and processing js before saving a file 'jsFileCompressFlaggedComments' => true,        //Cut comments during processing js

-            'htmlCompress'                  => true,        //Enable compression html
-            'noIncludeJsFilesOnPjax'        => true,        //Do not connect the js files when all pjax requests 'htmlCompressOptions'           =>              //options for compressing output result [
+            'noIncludeJsFilesOnPjax'        => true,        //Do not connect the js files when all pjax requests

+            'htmlFormatter'                 =>              //options for compressing output result [
+                //Enable compression html
+                'class' => 'skeeks\yii2\assetsAuto\formatters\html\TylerHtmlCompressor'
-                'extra' => false,        //use more compact algorithm 'no-comments' => true   //cut all the html comments ],
+                'extra' => false,      //use more compact algorithm 'noComments' => true   //cut all the html comments

+                //or

+                'class' => 'skeeks\yii2\assetsAuto\formatters\html\MrclayHtmlCompressor'

+                //or any other your handler implements skeeks\yii2\assetsAuto\IFormatter interface

+                //or false
+            ],
         ],
     //....